Get PrEP & DoxyPEP online

 PrEP - A daily pill to prevent HIV

-PrEP is a daily pill that is over 99% effective at preventing HIV when taken correctly.
+PrEP is a daily pill that can help prevent HIV when taken as prescribed.
 If you are inconsistent with condom use, have multiple sexual partners, or just want an additional layer of protection, PrEP is an accessible option for many Canadians.

 Most Freddie patients pay $0 for it.